danmichaelo/FLFBot/README.md

-Tool to monitor suggested moves and merges at Norwegian Bokmål Wikipedia.
+**FFBot** maintains [a list](https://no.wikipedia.org/wiki/Wikipedia:Flytteforslag) of requested page moves and merges at Norwegian Bokmål Wikipedia.

 DB Setup: <code>sqlite3 ffbot.db</code> and
 ````